Skip to main content

 Email: jidakwo@gmail.com

-Joana Idakwo-Agha, Ed.D., is currently a special education advocate and practitioner serving as a Special Education program specialist in Texas.
+Joana Idakwo-Agha, Ed.D., is currently an independent educational consultant in Africa, and the United Arab Emirates, ensuring all students succeed regardless of abilities.
 Joana is a diverse leader committed to upholding DEI practices and continually strives to balance a culture of inclusivity and equity among staff, partners, agencies, students, and the communities served.
 In addition, she advocates, encourages, and trains practicing educators on how to implement evidence-based interventions and assessments that close student achievement gaps, improve attendance, and launch students into college and career paths.

 Where are we and what are we doing?
 Current Projects 😊